Exciting Ways to Dress up Your Home for Christmas

-One of the most important things to bear in mind when dressing up your home for the holidays is to prepare everything in advance just like the mise en place before cooking.
+One of the essential things to remember when dressing up your home for the holidays is to prepare everything in advance, just like the mise en place before cooking.
 Clean up and clear up spaces for your decors.
-Detoxify overstuffed corners and put away knick knacks that gather dust and add sweet diddley to the season.
+Detoxify overstuffed corners and put away knick-knacks that gather dust and add sweet diddley to the season.

 Start by assessing the area where you will place your Christmas tree and other decorations.
-Then, clean the furniture and have a common Christmas theme all over your home.
-This will make it look lively and a lot brighter, making it ready for your Christmas makeover.
+Then, clean the furniture and have a Christmas theme all over your home.
+The theme will make it look more coherent and much brighter, ready for your Christmas makeover.

 Have a Theme for your Christmas Décor

 Choose a theme for your Christmas décor.
-Visualize your décor, the shades of colour you want to use.
+Visualize your décor and the shades of colour you want to use.
 Remember to use what you already have.
-You'll be surprised at how many of your things can be used.
-You just need to set your creative mind to look at these items differently.
+You'll be surprised at how you can use what you already have.
+You need to set your creative mind to look at these items differently.

 Dressing up Indoors with Christmas Spirit

 The front door to the living room should be the centre of your Christmas decoration.
 Think of what invites your guests to the theme you are following this Christmas.
-So, the entrance teases them to what more is offered inside.
+So, the entrance teases them about what more you offer inside.
 Since your living area is where you receive family, friends and guests to celebrate the joyous holiday season, this should get the most attention.

-Look at where your guests' eyes will focus the moment they get into your house.
-Put there the big impact décor you have.
+Look where your guests' eyes will focus when they enter your house.
+Put there the extensive impact décor you have.
 Then, walk through your space as if you are the guest and start visualizing what would be just the appropriate décor to put there.